 - They are able to generate additional revenue thanks to new products and new markets

 The most common implementation of e-business is as an additional, or in some cases primary, storefront.
-By selling products and services online, an e-business is able to reach a much wider consumer base than any traditional bricks-and-mortar store could ever do.
+By selling products and services online, an e-business is able to reach a much wider consumer base than any traditional brick-and-mortar store could ever do.

 An e-business may also use the internet to acquire wholesale products or supplies for in-house production.
-This facet of e-business is sometimes referred to as e-procurement, and allows businesses to cut their costs dramatically.
+This facet of e-business is sometimes referred to as e-procurement and allows businesses to cut their costs dramatically.
 Even many e-businesses that operate without an electronic storefront use e-procurement as a way to better track and manage their purchasing.

 More e-business opportunities